 And here’s why that’s important:

 - Minimum wage has been increasing fast, creating higher barriers for residency applicants.
-The solvency requirements for Mexican Residency were once 2k/ Month in income USD in 2022 and now they are over $4k/month in income.
+The solvency requirements for Mexican Residency were $2k/ Month in income USD in 2022 and now they are over $4k/month in income.
 That’s how minimum wage impacts your eligibility.

 - UMA increases are smaller and more predictable.
-About 3% Year over year.
+About 3% Year over year vs a 20% increase Year over Year.

 - This change would let you plan ahead financially without worrying about huge, unpredictable jumps in requirements.